-CNS started derivative business since April 28, 2006, the same date as the opening date of TFEX to offer another investment alternative to clients and to support clients to have an opportunity to get returns on investment at all market situations.
+The Company started derivatives business since April 28, 2006, the same date as the opening date of TFEX to offer another investment alternative to clients and to support clients to have an opportunity to get returns on investment at all market situations.

-CNS provides all derivative products in TFEX which consist of SET50 Index Futures, SET50 Index Options, Gold Futures, Mini Gold Futures, Gold D Futures, Gold Online Futures, Single Stock Futures, Interest Rate Futures, Sector Index Futures, USD Futures and RSS3 Futures.
-CNS has highly experienced and highly potential team as well as an effective supporting system which can enhance CNS's competitive advantages in the long run.
+The Company provides all derivatives products in TFEX which consist of SET50 Index Futures, SET50 Index Options, Gold Futures, Mini Gold Futures, Gold D Futures, Gold Online Futures, Single Stock Futures, Interest Rate Futures, Sector Index Futures, USD Futures and RSS3 Futures.
+The Company has highly experienced and highly potential team as well as an effective supporting system which can enhance the Company's competitive advantages in the long run.

-Regarding the high-risk characteristic of derivative products, CNS considers appropriate credit limits to match clients' financial status and also allocates credit limits to each investment product to serve clients' needs and help clients manage their risks.
-Clients can place derivative orders through FAs or by themselves through online trading applications and mobile application.
+Regarding the high-risk characteristic of derivatives products, the Company considers appropriate credit limits to match clients' financial status and also allocates credit limits to each investment product to serve clients' needs and help clients manage their risks.
+Clients can place derivatives orders through FAs or by themselves through online trading applications and mobile applications.

-On December 9, 2016, CNS got approval from the SEC to operate Block Trade Business - Single Stock Futures which were big lot transactions.
-CNS would do proprietary trading to serve Block Trade Business - Single Stock Futures as well as buy or short selling the borrowed underlying securities to hedge such positions.
+On December 9, 2016, the Company got approval from the SEC to operate Block Trade Business - Single Stock Futures which were big lot transactions.
+The Company would do proprietary trading to serve Block Trade Business - Single Stock Futures as well as buy or short selling the borrowed underlying securities to hedge such positions.

-CNS has assigned Risk Management Department to periodically review securities that clients can place in Block Trade Business - Single Stock Futures.
+The Company has assigned Risk Management Department to periodically review securities that clients can place in Block Trade Business - Single Stock Futures.